 Other Lucktastic Reviews

-Let’s start off with this gem of a Reddit thread that explains how sneaky Lucktastic is when it comes to actually paying out users:
+Let’s start off with this gem of a Reddit thread that explains how sneaky Lucktastic is when it comes to actually paying out users.
+This user says:

-I’m not just cherry-picking negative Lucktastic reviews here either; it’s the common theme in ANY thread you read:
+I’m not just cherry-picking negative Lucktastic reviews here either; it’s the common theme in ANY thread you read.
+Here’s another one where one user says it’s basically impossible to redeem tokens and cash for anything.

 Is Lucktastic A Scam?